pemcg/flickr_cli/README.md

 There are several command line arguments.

-## ./flickr_cli.py --id 54895067952 --add
+## Uploaded photo processing

+The primary purpose of the tool is the adding of a newly uploaded photo to groups and albums, tagging, etc, as described.

+### --add

-This does the main donkey work of adding a newly uploaded photo to relevant groups and albums, and adds tags.
+The `—add` argument does the main donkey work of adding a newly uploaded photo to relevant groups and albums, and adds tags.
+It must be used with the `—id` argument to specify the photo ID on which to perform the operation.

 The procedure to use is: